Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Learning LRNNs

-\begin{property} In both learning steps, it is possible to employ any of the many available fast and constructive algorithms for linear regression and eigendecomposition.
-Therefore, the time complexity is just $O(N^3)$ for both output weights learning and dimensionality reduction \citep[cf.][]{DDH07}.
-In theory, if we assume that the basic numerical operations like $+$~and~$\cdot$ can be done in constant time, the asymptotic complexity is even a bit better.
-In practice, however, the complexity depends on the bit length of numbers in floating point arithmetics, of course, and may be worse hence.
-The size of the learned network is in $O(N)$ (cf. Sect.~\ref{reduce}). \end{property}
+\begin{remk} In both learning steps, it is possible to employ any of the many available fast and constructive algorithms for linear regression and eigendecomposition \citep{DDH07}.
+Therefore, the time complexity is just $O(N^3)$ for both output weights learning and network size reduction.
+In theory, if we assume that the basic numerical operations such as $+$~and~$\cdot$ can be done in constant time, the asymptotic complexity is even a bit better.
+In practice, however, the complexity depends on the bit length of numbers in floating point arithmetic, of course, and may be worse hence.
+The size of the learned network is in $O(N)$ (cf. \cref{reduce}). \end{remk}

-Note that feedforward networks with three threshold neurons already are NP-hard to train \citep[cf.][]{BR92}.
-This results from the fact that the universal approximation theorem for feedforward networks differs from Prop.~\ref{approx}, because the former holds for multi-dimensional functions and not only time-dependent input.
-In this light, the computational complexity of $O(N^3)$ for PrNNs does not look overly expensive.
-Furthermore, it is the overall time complexity of the whole learning procedure, because it is not embedded in a time-consuming iterative learning procedure (like backpropagation) as in other state-of-the-art methods.
+Note that, in contrast, feedforward networks with three threshold neurons already are NP-hard to train \citep{BR92}.
+This results from the fact that the universal approximation theorem for feedforward networks differs from \cref{approx} because the former holds for multivariate functions and not only time-dependent input.
+In this light, the computational complexity of $O(N^3)$ for LRNNs does not look overly expensive.
+It dominates the overall time complexity of the whole learning procedure because it is not embedded in a time-consuming iterative learning procedure (such as backpropagation) as in other state-of-the-art methods.

-We observe that most of the results presented in this paper still hold, if the transition matrix $W$ contains complex numbers.
-This means in particular that also complex functions can be learned (from complex-valued time series) and represented by predictive neural networks (Prop.~\ref{approx}).
-Nonetheless, the long-term behavior of networks with a random complex transition matrix $W$ differs from the one described in Sect.~\ref{ellipse}, because then usually there are no pairs of complex conjugated eigenvalues with absolute values $1$.
+\opt{long}{\begin{remk} We observe that most of the results presented in this paper still hold if the transition matrix $W$ contains complex numbers.
+This means in particular that also complex functions can be learned (from complex-valued time series) and represented by LRNNs (\cref{approx}).
+Nonetheless, the long-term behavior of networks with a random complex transition matrix $W$ differs from the one described in \cref{ellipse} because then there are no longer pairs of complex conjugate eigenvalues. \end{remk}}